learn-everyday-with-me/Face_Mask_Detection/README.md

 Harcascade classifier is used to detect face.
 The face is cropped and passed into Conv2D model ,to detect the mask and give a binary output.

+Data:
+  Find mask and without_mask dataset and use it to train the model, Change the path accordingly.